PacktPublishing/Mastering-OpenStack-Third-Edition/Chapter02/README.md

 6. **Bonus Section 2**: Troubleshooting of most encoutred issues when running an OpenStack deployment.
 5. **Bonus Section 3**:

-## 1.Deployment in a Local Environment:
+## Deployment in a Local Environment:
 ### System and Software Requirements:

 To deploy OpenStack in a test/local environment, an environment can be installed in a physical or virtual machine with the following minimum hardware and software pre-requesities: